 Air quality can be improved by cleaning upholstery.
 It helps get rid of problems such as mould, dust, mildew and allergens.
-Soft furnishings can be a breeding ground for bacteria, and pathogens and dirt.
+Soft furnishings can be a breeding ground for bacteria, pathogens and dirt.
 They can even build up to the point where they can cause health risks.
 These organisms can be released into the air every time a person sits on a sofa or chair.

-Fabric needs specialist care
+The fabric needs specialist care

 There is padding beneath the fabric, which can soak up spilt liquids etc Even if you think it has been removed from the surface, the spillage will likely be embedded deeper in the furniture and could reappear later.
 This is especially important to note if you have upholstered furniture in yachts.